 The People Behind Depth

-Use the menu to check out our reviews, new music focus articles, live show reviews or photo galleries.
-During 2017 we also had Track Of The Day which we’ve chosen to longer continue in 2018, allowing us opportunity to focus our energies on more in-depth features.
+Depth is proudly clickbait free and definitely not into using gossip or drama to lure traffic.
+We put a lot into our articles, so the best way to appreciate that is to go ahead and explore your favourite bands using the search feature, or use the menu to check out our reviews, interviews, new music focus articles, feature articles, and gig reviews and photo galleries.
+During 2017 we also had Track Of The Day which we chose to no longer continue, allowing us opportunity to focus our energies on more in-depth features.

-If you have a burning question for us, want us to check out your music, or just want to say hello, drop us a note through the Contact page or connect with us on Facebook or Twitter.
-For what it’s worth, we only write about music that feels like a ‘YES’ to us, and do not accept payment to sway our opinions in reviews.
+If you have a burning question for us, want us to check out your music, or just want to say hello, drop us a note through the Contact page or connect with us on Facebook, Twitter, or Instagram.
+For what it’s worth, we only write about music that gels with Depth by way of genre, feel, and our ethos.